Shaneburk3/ChordApp/ReadMe.md

 1 - Navigate to register page from the dropdown menu in the nab bar.
 2 - Register a new user.
 Example:

-first_name: admin
+first_name:
-last_name: admin
+last_name:
-email: admin@email.com
+email:
-password: Password12
+password:
-Retype password: Password12
+Retype password:

 3 - redirected to blogs page, views blogs or either create, update or delete blogs.